-Additionally, the bill empowers the Governor to designate countries as threats to critical infrastructure, following consultations with the Director of the Department of Public Safety and the Homeland Security Council.
-The prohibition on contracts does not apply to consumer utility services, ensuring that residents can still receive necessary services from providers.
+Additionally, the bill outlines the process for the Governor to designate countries as threats to critical infrastructure, requiring consultation with the Director of the Department of Public Safety and the Homeland Security Council.
+The prohibition on contracts does not apply to consumer utility services.
+This legislation aims to enhance the security of South Carolina's critical infrastructure by restricting foreign influence and control.
 The act will take effect upon the Governor's approval.

 Latest Version: 11-1-130